Bridge projects across U.S. offer clues to what may replace Baltimore's fallen span

 Corpus Christi's new 1,660-foot Harbor Bridge, set to open next year, has a projected cost of $1.2 billion, according to Lynn Allison, the project's public information manager.
 But the bridge itself accounts for roughly half the total price tag, she says.
 The other half includes rebuilding 6.5 miles of interstate highway and an interchange approach.
 The project, begun in 2016, has had its share of problems and setbacks, even resulting in a lawsuit over alleged design flaws, which was settled last year for $400 million.

-There's also the question of aesthetics, says Martin Lessard, vice president of construction, West Coast Division, at Dragados, a Madrid-based firm in a joint venture with Flatiron on the Harbor Bridge project.
+There's also the question of aesthetics, says Martin Lessard, vice president of construction, West Coast Division, at Dragados, which is in a joint venture with Flatiron on the Harbor Bridge project.
 The balance is between producing "a signature bridge" or building something rapidly, he says.

 "If the client wants a signature bridge with a diamond-shaped pylon," for example, "that takes time."
 In Baltimore's case, where restoring a critical city artery is paramount, designers and the builder may be asked to "keep it simple.
 Keep it straightforward," he says.